 What is the Fishermen’s Trail?

 The Fishermen’s Trail (Trilho dos Pescadores in Portuguese) is a long-distance tail in Portugal that runs along the coast from Lagos (Algarve) to São Torpes near Sines (Alentejo).
-The trail is part of Rota Vicentina, a collection of hiking and cycling trails in the southwest of Portugal.
+The trail is part of Rota Vicentina, a collection of hiking and cycling trails in southwest Portugal.

 The Fishermen’s Trail is 226.5 kilometers long in total and includes a total of 13 sections.
 In this article, I’ll tell you all about the 11th section of the trail, between Sagres and Salema.